jakobzhao/geog458/labs/lab01/readme.md

 ```

 3\.
 In fact, you can use any text editor to generate Markdown files.
 If you do not have `Visual Studio Code` at hand, you can use `Notepad` on Windows or `TextEdit` on MacOS as well.
-Another more advanced Markdown editor I recommend is `Typora`.
 Please let the instructor know if you meet any difficulty in installing this plugin.

 ### 3.3 Upload files to GitHub